How Many Hills Are There

 |

-would be a fine name, but Bayshore Heights to the north of the neighborhood
+fine name, but Bayshore Heights to the north of the neighborhood displays

-displays more of its character and is already named.
-Dump Hill is not likely
+more of its character and is already named.
+Dump Hill is not likely to be a

 ||